JPAT-ROSEMARY/SCUBA/README.md

 The goal was in the first place to compare those two frameworks to each other.
 I learned by experimenting with SCUBA, analysing and instrumenting many Java open source projects, that ASM is about 3 times faster than BCEL in average.
 Moreover, the performance of ASM in instrumentation processes is also more than 3 times better than BCEL.
+> Experiments result are published in detail for both static and dynamic settings.
+Documents are located in path `./org.jpat.scuba.ui/experiments/`.

 I wanted to use only one business logic and program against both frameworks' APIs reusing the same core engine that I built as a platform.
 I got more greedy and extended the capability to analyse Scala bytecode files.
 I consider my knowledge and experience is still moderate as I did not do much with bytecode engineering, as said it is only a simple, but customisable and extensible tool.